myk-myk/paraphrases/changer_site/static/changer_site/README.md

 - Folder **'js'** contains the app's JavaScript files:
   - Files **'jquery-3.6.0.js'** and **'jquery-ui.js'** are standard jQuery JS files for different UI elements and animations for both *'index.html'* and *'paraphrase.html'* files.
   - File **'select.js'** is a JavaScript file for the *select* input tag view and animation in the *'paraphrase.html'* file.
-  - File **'textarea.js'** is a JavaScript file for *textarea* input tag data saving despite a page refresh in the *'paraphrase.html'* file.
+  - File **'textarea.js'** is a JavaScript file for the *textarea* input tag data saving despite a page refresh in the *'paraphrase.html'* file.